yuByte/SwiftExt/README.md

 #Get Started
 - Download Swift Extended Library
+- Drag Swift Extended Library’s Xcode project file to your workspace
+- Add Swift Extended Library to your`Emebed Binaries`  field in your target’s general page if you are building an app.
+Or add Swift Extended Library to your `Linked Frameworks and Libraries` field in your target’s general page if you are building a framework.
 - Add `import SwiftExt` to your Swift source file
 - Enjoy your journey of Swift Extended Library